TienHuynh25/FirstChatbot/README.md

 # Chatbot featuring Loki characteristic
 ------------------------------------
 Loki can be your "friend" who you can talk to whenever you are feeling stressed or just simply bored af
-Eventhough he claims he is smart, he is quite a bit retarded due to the lacks in skills of the practitioner :))) :`(
+Eventhough he claims he is smart, he is quite a bit retarded both physically and mentally due to the lacks in skills of the practitioner :))) :`(

 ### Feature
 Some well-known libraries in python: nltk, np, torch, random.